 Whistleblowers who believe they are victims of retaliation can seek damages that include lost wages, reinstatement, and damage to professional reputation.
 Depending upon the circumstances, the company and its executives may face fines and/or prison time.
 This makes a whistleblower lawsuit very costly for an employer, even before the effect of negative publicity surrounding the case is taken into consideration.

 At Stone LLP, we encourage managers who’ve had employees file whistleblower complaints to proceed carefully.
 To prevent accusations of retaliation, establish a clear policy for employee discipline and keep knowledge of whistleblower complaints strictly confidential.
 If a whistleblower must be disciplined, thoroughly document the reason for your actions.
-If your company is accused of retaliation despite your best efforts, contact us to start building the strongest possible defense.
+If your company is accused of retaliation despite your best efforts, call us at 818-854-3600 to start building the strongest possible defense.
 Don’t risk an unfavorable judgment.